Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Setup: Robustness against RAG-based pipelines

-Given an armed payload, we place it at a random position within the vector-text.
-We then augment it with additional, unrelated, context texts randomly sampled from \textit{SQuAD 2.0}.
-This is done to ensure that the number of generated chunks is greater than $k$.
+\new{\textbf{(3)}~We sample another $k$ entries from \textit{SQuAD 2.0} and extract each context paragraph: ${\vtext_1,\dots,\vtext_k}$.
+These are used to simulate additional input for the RAG, which, in real applications, might come from resources that are not controlled by the adversary.
+For instance, this could include web pages not under the control of the adversary in a web query.}

+\new{\textbf{(4)}~We then randomly merge $\hat{\vtext} \ICC \ee(\payload)$ into ${\vtext_1,\dots,\vtext_k}$, creating a single body of text, $K$.
 An example of generated input for the RAG-based pipeline given an inline \nexec\ is depicted in Figure~\ref{fig:exinlinexp}.
-The same procedure is also applied for the non-inline baseline trigger.
+The same procedure is also applied for the non-inline baseline trigger. \textbf{(5)} Finally, we execute the RAG pipeline on $K$, using $q$ as the query and varying the chunk size and value for $k$.
+We repeat the procedure $500$ times for each trigger and setup.
+Figure~\ref{fig:RAG_results} reports the average over these runs.}

-\paragraph{Results:} In this setting, only 7\% of the attacks with the baseline trigger have been able to successfully reach the model's input.
-Most of the armed payloads created from the baseline trigger, indeed, either have been prematurely segmented by the chunker or disconnected by the surrounding contextual text and so failed to be selected by the embedding model at the final step.
-The percentage of successful attacks via the \textit{inline} trigger is 79\% instead, signifying an order of magnitude higher success rate.